nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 ## Design & implementation

 {Describe the design and implementation of the product.
 Use UML diagrams and short code snippets where applicable.}

+:smiley: You can use PlantUML to create UML diagrams like what we did in this documentation.
+See [Using PlantUML](https://se-education.org/guides/tutorials/plantUml.html) for more information.

 ## Product scope